dirtbags/pcapdb/README.md

 accessible by the Capture Nodes, but there's no need for the Capture Nodes to be visible to the Search Head.

-# Requirements
+# 1. Requirements
 PcapDB is designed to work on Linux servers only.
 It was developed on both Redhat Enterprise and Debian systems, but its primary testbed has so far been Redhat based.
 While it has been verified to work (with packages from non-default repositories) on RHEL 6, a more bleeding edge system (like RHEL/Centos 7, or the latest Debian/Ubuntu LTS) will greatly simplify the process of gathering dependencies.

 [sys_requirements.md](sys_requirements.md) contains a list of the packages required to run and build pcapdb.
+They are easiest to install on modern Debian based machines.

 requirements.txt contains python/pip requirements.
-They will be installed via 'make install'.
+They will automatically be installed via 'make install'.

-# Installing
+# 2. Installing
 To build and install everything in /var/pcapdb/, run one of:
 ```
 make install-search-head